 While Sixteen Candles has gone on to be a cultural touchstone, it didn’t win the box office in ticket sales the weekend it came out.
 That honor went to Breakin’.

-The speed bumps in the characters lives are really nothing more than excuses for another break dancing scene and there were about a thousand ways the story could have been simplified.
+The speed bumps in the character’s lives are really nothing more than excuses for another break-dancing scene, and there were about a thousand ways the story could have been simplified.
 But… you don’t want it to be.
-If you’ve ever wanted to sit down and what a movie that really sums up low-budget 1980s films, this is the best example anyone could ever show you.
+If you’ve ever wanted to sit down and watch a movie that really sums up low-budget 1980s films, this is the best example anyone could ever show you.
 From horrifically bad opening credits graphics to a training montage… yes… there’s a training montage… to a costume designer clearly thinking they understand street fashion, it’s all here.

 Your brain will rot a little bit, but it’s a perfect little time capsule of this time period, and we love it for that.